This sourdough cobbler is a wonderfully quick and simple dessert. It is similar to a pie or a crisp, with a

-- Spices or other flavours (see Cobbler Varieties below)
+- Spices or other flavours (see section above for suggestions)

 - 2 tbsp melted butter

 - 3 tsp sugar

-- Mix the filling ingredients and spread out on the bottom of a 10 cup baking dish (or two smaller ones).
+- Mix all of the filling ingredients together and spread out on the bottom of a 10 cup baking dish.

 - Top with the cobbler biscuit dough.